Bernard King

 Bernard King (born December 4, 1956) is an American former professional basketball player at the small forward position in the National Basketball Association (NBA).
 He played 14 seasons with the New Jersey Nets, Utah Jazz, Golden State Warriors, New York Knicks, and Washington Bullets.
 King is a four-time NBA All-Star, four-time All-NBA selection and led the NBA in scoring in the 1984–85 season.
 He was inducted into the Naismith Memorial Basketball Hall of Fame on September 8, 2013.
 His younger brother, Albert, also played in the NBA during his career.

+Basketball legend Julius Erving, otherwise known as "Dr. J", said King was the toughest player he had ever faced.

+Early life and college

+Bernard King was born on December 4, 1956, in Brooklyn, New York.
+He developed his basketball skills on the playgrounds of Fort Hamilton in Brooklyn.
+King used the outdoor courts in New York City to refine his game and as an escape from his surroundings.
+Reflecting on this time, King noted how the parks provided a space where he could focus entirely on basketball, teaching him discipline and motivating him to pursue greatness.

+King attended the University of Tennessee, where he had a successful collegiate basketball career.
+His time in college prepared him for his future in professional basketball.